corems.mass_spectrum.calc.Calibration

 - calib_ppm_error_threshold (tuple of floats, optional): ppm error for finding calibration masses in the spectrum.
 The default is -1,1.
 Note: This is based on the calculation of ppm = ((mz_measure - mz_theoretical)/mz_theoretical)*1e6.
 Some software does this the other way around and value signs must be inverted for that to work.

 - calib_snr_threshold (float, optional): snr threshold for finding calibration masses in the spectrum.
 The default is 5.
+If SNR data is unavailable, peaks are filtered by intensity percentile using the formula: percentile = max(5, 100 - calib_snr_threshold)

 Returns